padwasabimasala/perfect/README.md

 ```

-The only requirement for perfet is Java 1.6.
+The only requirement for perfet is Java 1.6, and having set up your ssh keys for github.
 It will install Jboss, Ant, and Maven for you, and build ntp.

 ## Commands